 - 1/4 cup potato starch

-- 3 tablespoon coconut oil, at room temperature, preferably organic
+- 3 tbsp coconut oil, at room temperature, preferably organic

-- 30 drops pure plain or vanilla stevia liquid, or to taste
+- 30 drops pure plain or vanilla stevia liquid, to taste

 - 2 medium pears, washed, cored, and diced, peeled or unpeeled

 - 2 medium sweet apples, washed, cored, and diced, peeled or unpeeled

 - juice of 1/2 lemon